loxodon/starbound-redshift/readme.md

 * Leave the process running in the terminal and while playing Starbound.

 ## How it works
+When a Redshift Event is logged to the Starbound.log file, then it is detected and handled by this service.
+This service expects events to have the following format:

+REDSHIFT_EVENT::<event_name>::<event_args>

+Ex.
+REDSHIFT_EVENT::add_actor::{"name": "locuturus", "gender": "male", "species": "novakid"}

 REDSHIFT_EVENT events are forwarded to an API endpoint that you specify - along with an API key as X-API-KEY header request.
 They are sent via a POST request to <API_URL>/record as a request body with a schema like the following:

 ```JSON